gn0/gn0/README.md

 ### Utilities

+- [globcmp](https://github.com/gn0/globcmp): Assesses whether a file path is matched more closely by one glob pattern than another.
+Both a library and a standalone executable.
+Written in Rust.
 - [`tzconv`](https://github.com/gn0/tzconv): Converts a date and time from one time zone to several others.
 Written in Python.
-- [`lui`](https://github.com/gn0/lui): An LLM UI for the command line, using the API of open-webui.
+- [lui](https://github.com/gn0/lui): An LLM UI for the command line, using the API of open-webui.
 Written in Rust.
 - [Kairos](https://github.com/gn0/kairos): Sends push notifications when new links appear on monitored websites.
 Written in Rust.
 - [`bibdl`](https://github.com/gn0/bibdl): Downloads BibTeX citation data based on a journal link for a paper.
 Written in Racket.